abir945/AI_ML_LAB/Linear_Regression/README.md

 ## How to Run

 1. Open the project folder.
-2. Open `linear_regression.ipynb` in Jupyter Notebook or Google Colab.
+2. Open `220144_regression.ipynb` in Jupyter Notebook or Google Colab.
 3. Make sure the dataset is available at:

 ```text